2i2c-org/team-compass/finance/grants.md

-# Active grants and contracts
+# List of active grants and contracts

 ## Active contracts